lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     The data file for the SiO atoms can be downloaded by clicking |download_SiO.data|.
-    Save it in a folder called SilicaBlock.
-This data file contains the coordinates of the atoms, their masses, and their charges, and can be directly read by LAMMPS using the read_file command.
+    Save it in a folder called *SilicaBlock/*.
+This data file contains the coordinates of the 9 atoms, their masses, and their charges.
+The fine can be directly read by LAMMPS using the *read_file* command.
 Let us replicate these atoms using LAMMPS, and apply an annealing procedure to obtain a block of amorphous silica.

+.. admonition:: About annealing procedure
+    :class: dropdown

+    The annealing procedure consists of adjusting the system temperature in successive steps.
+    Here, a large initial temperature is chosen to ensure the melting of the SiO2 structure.
+    Then, several steps are used to progressively cool down the system until it solidifies and forms amorphous silica.
+Depending on the material, different cooling velocities can sometimes lead to different crystal structure or different degree of defect.

+..  container:: justify

     Create a new input file in the same folder as the downloaded dataSiO.data, and copy the following lines in it: